📥 Receive messages

 GET /api/messages

-We recommend using 🔄 Webhooks instead of constantly calling it to avoid performance issues.
+We recommend using 🔄 Events via Webhooks or Websockets instead of constantly calling it to prevent performance issues.

 Accept the same parameters as 💬 Chats - Get messages from chat endpoint: